Marie Raperto, The Hiring Hub

 Want a raise?
 Everyone wants one and expects one.
 Even with a tight labor markets, salaries have been rising at a slow rate.
 According to SHRM (Society for Human Resource Management), US salary budgets are projected to rise by an average of 3.2% in 2019.

 When your annual review comes up, be prepared.
-Be ready to discuss what you’ve done and accomplished and what you have done to strengthen your skills as well as your goals for next year.
+Be ready to discuss what you’ve done and accomplished and what you have done to strengthen your skills as well as your goals for the new year.

 Facts.
 Are you underpaid compared to others doing the same work?
 Doing your homework will help position you.